 The monthly chequing fees charged by the Big Banks are largely avoidable and is why I am discussing the best free chequing accounts available to Canadians this year.
 Similar to investing fees (think mutual funds), Canadians pay some of the highest bank fees in the world.
-As per CBC News, Canadians paid an average of $216 in yearly bank fees in 2015.
+As per CBC News, Canadians pay more than $200 in annual bank fees.

 Canadians do have free options when it comes to where they open their personal bank accounts – be it chequing or savings.
 While loyalty may be a good virtue, you definitely do not need to stay ‘married’ to your traditional bank, shelling out monthly bank fees month after month if there are no obvious and incremental benefits.

 What are you looking for in a free chequing account?

 The best no-fee bank account for you will depend on what your needs are.
 In general, you will want to ensure access to an account with: